Amalia González Caballero de Castillo Ledón: Biography

-She was founder and chair of Club Internacional de Mujeres (1932) and the Ateneo Mexicano de Mujeres (1937) both of which were organized to help secure suffrage for Mexican women.
+She was the founder and chair of Club Internacional de Mujeres (1932) and the Ateneo Mexicano de Mujeres (1937) both of which were organized to help secure suffrage for Mexican women.
 In 1939, she was named as the representative for Mexico to the Inter-American Commission of Women (CIM).
-In the early 1940s, she was associated with the journal Hogar and in 1946–52, González was a columnist for Excelsior.
+In the early 1940s, she was associated with the journal Hogar and in 1946–52, González was a columnist for Excélsior.
 She sponsored the creation of comedy theaters and acted in the first season.
-She also organized the company to present recreaciones populares (popular recreations), giving short theatrical performances in gardens, employment facilities, penal establishments and schools.
+She also organized the company to present recreaciones populares ("popular recreations"), giving short theatrical performances in gardens, employment facilities, penal establishments and schools.
 They also gave such performances in tents in some of the populous slum areas.